rackerlabs/support-how-to/content/cloud-servers/scheduled-images-faq.md

 on-demand snapshots and other network-intensive data transfers, the time a snapshot occurs may be changed at any time to optimize load.
-We reserve the right to modify the time your image is made so that we can balance the the number of image creations in flight throughout the cloud and throughout the day.
+We reserve the right to modify the time your image is made so that we can balance the number of image creations in flight throughout the cloud and throughout the day.

 #### Will the image created\_at reflect the completion or start time?